 - At Botlek there is currently no regulation restricting the discharge of brines.
 This means that firms operating at the site, currently have no limitations in terms of discharge requirements, volumes and taxation.
 Regulations are very unlikely to be put in place in the future as well.
-In turn, this severely undermines the foundations of a Last but not least, the value proposition should enable the sustainability of the - ecosystem in ecological terms.
-The advantage of embracing the notion of ecosystems for innovations is that society, the people and the planet, can be explicitly represented in the ecosystem.
-This will ensure that sustainable solutions are selected, and new opportunities to improve the sustainability of the solution over time can be adopted.
-As ecosystems are more capable of adapting to changing circumstances than single organizations, they are likely to perform better on sustainability.
-New for implementing the technologies in the area. - The outcome of the demonstration points out that it is not possible to recover from the brines supplied by Evides a quantity of magnesium hydroxide that is significant from a commercial stand point.
+In turn, this severely undermines the foundations of business case for implementing the technology in the area. - The outcome of the demonstration points out that it is not possible to recover from the brines supplied by Evides a quantity of magnesium hydroxide that is significant from a commercial stand point.
 This undermines the foundations of a business case based on magnesium recovery.
 More specifically, if larger quantities of magnesium recovery cannot be guaranteed, Europiren is not willing to engage as a commercial partner within a Zero Brine circular business. - The outcome of the demonstration points out that reusing the recovered sodium chloride within the demineralized water plant of Evides is not desirable due to the firm's concerns around the unwarranted quality of the resource, which could damage their equipment.
 Considering the low cost of the resource, the challenges of recovery and remarketing do not outweigh the benefits of purchasing virgin sodium chloride.
 Relatedly, the provision of recovered sodium chloride to other parties in the area would face similar challenges.
 This undermines the foundations of a business case based on sodium chloride recovery. - A business case based on water recovery cannot be laid out, due to the fact that there are no water scarcity issues in the Botlek area. - Evides is not willing to purchase and / or use Zero Brine solution as provided by the technology suppliers within the Zero Brine consortium, which undermines the possibility to implement a collaborative circular business (see Table 12 for detailed information on the reasons).
-In turn, the approach preferred by Evides is learning from the results of the project in order to be able to implement potential brine treatment solutions independently, if necessary, in the future. - The results of the life cycle assessment point out that implementing the technologies would not necessarily lead to significant environmental benefits, due to rebound effects.
+In turn, the approach preferred by Evides is learning from the results of the project in order to be able to implement potential brine treatment solutions independently, if necessary, in the future.

+- The results of the life cycle assessment point out that implementing the technologies would not necessarily lead to significant environmental benefits, due to rebound effects.
 In particular, rebound effects mainly consist in increased resource use to produce the Zero Brine technologies, increased water acidification and eutrophication due to micropollutant released in the brines by the technologies, increased greenhouse emissions associated to the energy needed to power up the technologies (see Table 11 for more detailed information on rebound effects identified in WP7).
 Regarding the latter, the use of residual heat from nearby industries is essential to achieve a positive environmental impact.
 However, Huntsman is not able to supply Zero Brine with residual heat because it processes are already highly heat-integrated.
-Similarly, the Port of Rotterdam mentioned that connecting the residual heat streams of its tenants has already proven to be a very problematic issue both from a logistic and economic standpoint.

-- The results of the life cycle cost analysis indicate that implementing the technologies at the premises of Evides would lead to an increase in operating costs for the firm by a factor of five. - DCMR is not able to grant Zero Brine the permit to operate commercially in the Port of Rotterdam through a circular business model unless significant environmental benefits (and a solid business case) can be demonstrated. - The Port of Rotterdam, as land owner, is not willing to invest time and resources to support the commercial upscale of the Zero Brine project, unless a solid business case is present.
+Similarly, the Port of Rotterdam mentioned that connecting the residual heat streams of its tenants has already proven to be a very problematic issue both from a logistic and economic standpoint. - The results of the life cycle cost analysis indicate that implementing the technologies at the premises of Evides would lead to an increase in operating costs for the firm by a factor of five. - DCMR is not able to grant Zero Brine the permit to operate commercially in the Port of Rotterdam through a circular business model unless significant environmental benefits (and a solid business case) can be demonstrated. - The Port of Rotterdam, as land owner, is not willing to invest time and resources to support the commercial upscale of the Zero Brine project, unless a solid business case is present.